guljam/2020FlashPaint/README.md

 It also includes a timelapse feature called Replay mode.
 You can watch the whole process like a movie, you can even go back to a specific point and redraw it.

 I miss the old pixiv chat and drawr.
-It is a homage to the now lost thing.
+This is a homage to pixiv's memories.

 made by [c301](twitter.com/ninanoninini) e-mail: cube4none@gmail.com